isomeric/isomer-frontend/README.rst

 Frontend
 ========

 This is the frontend submodule.
-Please check <https://github.com/hackerfleet/hfos>
+Please check <https://github.com/isomeric/isomer>
-for more information about HFOS.
+for more information about Isomer.

 License